maikelroennau/credit_card_scoring/README.md

 }
 ```

-At the end it will returns the score and the model's name:
+At the end it will return the score and the model's name:
 ```
 {
     "score": 0.5945,